tusen-ai/naive-ui/demo/pages/docs/theme/enUS/provide-theme.demo.md

 # Provide Theme

-Use `n-config-provider` to set the theme of all its descedant components.
+Use `n-config-provider` to set the theme of all its descendant components.

 ```html
 <n-config-provider :theme="theme">